The risks of AI in 2022

 It is really hard to mitigate the risks of AI, as one can develop it safely, but others can still use it in a wrong way.
 Different people will make different choices.
 However, we will need at least a public body who can regulate how AI is used, but doesn’t hold back the progress of basic technology.

-Through time, we can see AI as revolutionary or world-changing, but it do contains some drawbacks.
-They could be very damaging and dangerous, and we will need to be really careful when when developing and using it.
+Through time, we can see AI as revolutionary or world-changing, but it does contain some drawbacks and all the risks of AI in 2022.
+They could be very damaging and dangerous, and we will need to be really careful when developing and using them.

 Moreover than that, we provide other features like NVLink if you need more VRAM, Gpuhub Sync to transfer and sync files faster, Fixed Rental feature to save credits from 10-20% compared to hourly rental (10% for daily rental, 20% for weekly and monthly rental).